-At the OECD Workshop on Consensus Documents and Future Work in Harmonisation, held in Washington, DC in October 2003, the Working Group considered how to set priorities for drafting future consensus documents among the large number of possibilities.
-The workshop also recognised that published consensus documents may be in need of review and updating from time to time, to ensure that they include the most recent information.
-The Working Group considers these aspects on a regular basis when planning future work.
+At the OECD Workshop on Consensus Documents and Future Work in Harmonisation, held in Washington, DC in October 2003, the WG-HROB considered how to set priorities for drafting future consensus documents among the large number of possibilities.
+The workshop also recognised that published consensus documents may be in need of review and updating from time to time, to ensure that they include the most up-to-date information.
+The WG-HROB considers these aspects on a regular basis when planning future work.
 For the preparation of future documents, the workshop identified the usefulness of developing a standardised structure of consensus documents.
-The Working Group contemplated to develop, firstly, a guidance document on "Points to consider" for consensus documents on the biology of cultivated plants that was published in 2006, and then that of the trait documents.
-The "Points to consider' document, included in Volumes 3 and 4 of the compendia series, is currently under review by the Working Group to update it with the latest developments.
+The WG-HROB contemplated developing, first, a guidance document on "Points to consider" for consensus documents on the biology of cultivated plants that was published in 2006, and then that of the trait documents.
+The "Points to consider' document, included in Volumes 3 and 4 of the compendia series, is currently being updated by the WG-HROB.

-Within the important ongoing activities of the Working Group, a new document is being developed on the "Environmental considerations for the risk/safety assessment for the release of transgenic plants".
+Among the important activities of the WG-HROB, a new document is being developed on the "Environmental considerations for the risk/safety assessment for the release of transgenic plants".
 Focused on the core of the biosafety work that is applied to crops and trees, and taking into account the most recent views from countries of all regions of the world, this document will constitute a key guidance tool for developers, assessors and regulatory authorities.
-It is expected to be published around 2017.
+It is expected to be published in 2019.

-Other projects are implemented to prepare consensus documents on the biology of animals, to date on the Atlantic salmon (Salmo salar), and on the mosquito Aedes aegypti, for which some genetically engineered strains are used since 2014 in limited areas to control the virus-vector insect population and participate in the fight against the tropical diseases such as dengue fever and chikungunia that have been dramatically extending in many regions of the world over the last decade.
+An important step was taken in 2017 with the publication of the first consensus biology document dedicated to an animal species, the Atlantic salmon (Salmo salar), which is included in the present volume.
+Another document is being prepared (publication expected in 2018) on the biology of the mosquito Aedes aegypti, for which some genetically engineered strains have been used since 2014.
+This has taken place in limited areas to control the virus-vector insect population and participate in the fight against tropical diseases such as dengue fever and chikungunia that have been dramatically extending in many regions of the world over the last decade.

-The Working Group is also considering projects on micro-organisms, therefore opening to new areas, for instance, bioenergy, with the preparation of a document on eukaryotic micro-algae having started recently.
-The photosynthetic cyanobacteria are potential providers of renewable energy and are of special interest as they can be cultivated year round on non-arable land, alleviating the pressure on farmland and freshwater resources that would be exerted by crops grown for biofuel purposes, as stated in the proceedings of the OECD Conference on Biosafety and the Environmental Uses of Micro-Organisms set up by the Working Group in 2012 (OECD, 2015a).
-Other biotechnology developments applied to micro-organisms might be considered to prepare future documents: updated review of biofertilizer organisms living in symbiosis in crop roots and optimising the nitrogen fixation, or biocontrol agents acting as plant protection products to control disease and attack by insects and other herbivores.
+The WG-HROB is also considering projects on micro-organisms, therefore opening up to new areas, for instance, bioenergy, with the preparation of a document on eukaryotic micro-algae having started recently.
+The photosynthetic cyanobacteria are potential providers of renewable energy and are of special interest as they can be cultivated year round on non-arable areas, alleviating the pressure on farmland and freshwater resources that would be exerted by crops grown for biofuel purposes, as stated in the proceedings of the OECD Conference on Biosafety and the Environmental Uses of Micro-Organisms set up by the WG-HROB in 2012 (OECD, 2015a).
+Other biotechnology developments applied to micro-organisms might be considered to prepare future documents: updated review of biofertiliser organisms living in symbiosis in crop roots and optimising the nitrogen fixation, or biocontrol agents acting as plant protection products to control disease and attack by insects and other herbivores.
 Other exploratory fields may comprise bioremediation by using living organisms for removing contaminants from the environment such as polluted land, or the development of detergents containing micro-organisms.